mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/project-network-policies/index.md

 The options under **Sources: From** enable you to define a source either by using the pod selector or by defining an IP block.
 When using the pod selector method, you can define the namespace, and/or the pods within that namespace.

 **Namespaces** - Selecting a namespace in an ingress rule source permits the pods selected by the pod selector, in your selected namespaces, to receive incoming traffic that meets the other defined criteria.
-If you have not any pods, the rule permits traffic from all pods in the selected namespaces.
+If you have not selected any pods, the rule permits traffic from all pods in the selected namespaces.

 **Pods** - This option selects specific Pods which should be allowed as ingress sources or egress destinations.
 If you have not selected any namespaces in the namespace selector, this option selects all matching pods in the project namespace.
 Otherwise, this option selects all matching pods in the selected namespaces.